vrnetlab/vrnetlab/README.md

 vrnetlab - VR Network Lab
 -------------------------
-vrnetlab uses docker to help you start virtual routers in a convenient fashion typically for the purpose of automated CI testing or development environments.
+Run your favourite virtual routers in docker for convenient labbing, development and testing.

-It's been developed at Deutsche Telekom as part of the automated CI test system for the TeraStream project.
+vrnetlab been developed for the TeraStream project at Deutsche Telekom to automate CI test related to network provisioning.

+It supports:

+ * Cisco XRv (not XRv90000)
+ * Juniper vMX
+ * Nokia VSR

 Usage
 -----